ZWPlayer Source Input Address Parameter url Configuration Details

 }

-Most video websites' live streaming protocols only support httpflv and hls, so only these two properties need to be provided.
+Most video websites’ live protocols only support HTTP-FLV and HLS, so providing just these two properties is sufficient.

-For VOD (recorded) streams, multi-protocol playback address urls can use the following format:
+For VOD (recorded playback) streams, the multi-protocol playback address URL can use the following format:

 {